sawaloneman/subliminal_audio/README.md

 ### Automation agent

 The repository now includes `automation_agent.py`, an AI-assisted workflow for automating subliminal audio video creation and publishing.
-The agent expects an existing Streamlit app that exposes a `generate_subliminal_audio(...)` function.
 Configure the required API credentials (OpenAI, YouTube, Selenium) via environment variables, then launch the agent:

 ```bash
 python3 automation_agent.py
 ```

-You can choose between manual mode (step-by-step configuration for each run) and auto mode (randomized settings every five minutes).
+On startup the script offers three options:

+1. **Manual generator (no AI agent)** – craft affirmations yourself, optionally convert to video, and upload to YouTube with your own metadata.
+2. **AI agent – manual confirmation** – review each automated run before video conversion and publishing.
+3. **AI agent – automated schedule** – run every five minutes with randomized settings.

 If the `OPENAI_API_KEY` environment variable is not set, the agent will prompt you to securely enter the key at runtime.
 When a `GOOGLE_CLIENT_SECRETS` path